achavarriapleitez/a3-AmandaChavarriaPleitez/README.md

 Design / UX Achievements

-1. User Interface Testing with Think-Aloud Protocol (5 points)
+1. User Interface Testing with Think-Aloud Protocol
 - Conducted informal usability testing with two friends.
 - Task: "Add a mood entry with a date, mood, energy, and optional notes, then edit the entry and delete one entry from the table."
 - Findings: